Bath, Somerset: Anglo-Saxon and medieval

-Bath may have been the site of the Battle of Badon (c.
-500 AD), in which Arthur, the hero of later legends, is said to have defeated the Anglo-Saxons.
+It was suggested by Geoffrey of Monmouth that a hillfort on the outskirts of Bath was the site of the 6th century Battle of Badon, in which King Arthur defeated the Anglo-Saxons, though that is not accepted by the majority of modern historians.
 The town was captured by the West Saxons in 577 after the Battle of Deorham; the Anglo-Saxon poem The Ruin may describe the appearance of the Roman site about this time.
-A monastery was founded at an early date – reputedly by Saint David although more probably in 675 by Osric, King of the Hwicce, perhaps using the walled area as its precinct.
-Nennius, a 9th-century historian, mentions a "Hot Lake" in the land of the Hwicce along the River Severn, and adds "It is surrounded by a wall, made of brick and stone, and men may go there to bathe at any time, and every man can have the kind of bath he likes.
+A monastery was founded at an early date, reputedly by Saint David although more probably in 675 by Osric, King of the Hwicce, perhaps using the walled area as its precinct.
+Other sources refer to the order founded by Osric as a nunnery, with a date of 676.

+Nennius, a 9th-century historian, mentions a "hot lake" in the land of the Hwicce along the River Severn, and adds that "it is surrounded by a wall, made of brick and stone, and men may go there to bathe at any time, and every man can have the kind of bath he likes.
 If he wants, it will be a cold bath; and if he wants a hot bath, it will be hot".
 Bede described hot baths in the geographical introduction to the Ecclesiastical History in terms very similar to those of Nennius.
-King Offa of Mercia gained control of the monastery in 781 and rebuilt the church, which was dedicated to St. Peter.
+King Offa of Mercia gained control of the monastery in 781 and rebuilt the church, which was dedicated to Saint Peter.
+By the 9th century, the old Roman street pattern had been lost and Bath was a royal possession.
+King Alfred laid out the town afresh, leaving its south-eastern quadrant as the abbey precinct.
+In the Burghal Hidage, Bath is recorded as a burh (borough), described as having walls of 1375 yd, allocated 1000 men for defence.
+King Edgar of England was crowned in Bath Abbey in 973, in a ceremony that formed the basis of all future English coronations.

-According to the Victorian churchman Edward Churton, during the Anglo-Saxon era Bath was known as Acemannesceastre ('Akemanchester'), or 'aching men's city', on account of the reputation these springs had for healing the sick.